Dclark2434/Dclark2434/README.md

 👋 Hi there, welcome to my GitHub profile!
-I'm @dclark2434, an aspiring system administrator and cloud engineer.
+I'm @dclark2434, an aspiring system cloud engineer.
 I'm passionate about learning and working with various technologies in the field of system administration, engineering, and DevOps.

 ## Skills and Technologies
 Here are the key technologies that I focus on: